christianb93/ctOS/BUILD.md

 The kernel still uses the old table.
 The new table will be used at the next reboot or after you run partprobe(8) or kpartx(8).
 ```

-This is perfectly find and can be ignored.
+This is perfectly fine and can be ignored.

 **Running**